fjl/p2p-drafts/discv5-packets.md

   - `node-record` is the current version of the sender's signed node record.
 The record can be an empty byte array in case the node does not wish to publish or update its record.

+When replying to a Hey packet with non-empty `node-record`, the UDP endpoint from the record, the reply should be sent there instead of replying to the UDP packet source address.

 #### FindNode Packet (0x02)

   `[target-hash]`